-The advent of Internet and technology has taken a toll on writing letters, but in spite of that many people prefer writing letters instead of e-mails and text messages; mostly because they are personalized, and have an intimate touch to it.
+The advent of the Internet and technology has taken a toll on writing letters, but in spite of that many people prefer writing letters instead of e-mails and text messages; mostly because they are personalized, and have an intimate touch to them.
 There are several reasons for writing letters.
-They are written to ask for information, to demand an action, portray an event, refuse a request or convey appreciation.
+They are written to ask for information, to demand action, portray an event, refuse a request, or convey appreciation.

-While writing letters two things should be kept in mind.
-Firstly: no one has the time or interest to read an excruciatingly long letter.
+Firstly: no one has the time or interest to read an excruciatingly long and letter having errors.
 All they want is the gist.
-Therefore your letter should be precise and concise.
+Therefore your letter should be precise and free from grammar errors.
 You should be able to capture the reader’s interest in the very first line.
 If you fail to do that, the reader will just give it a bird’s eye view and put it away.

 Secondly: Your letter is an extension of your personality.
-For example if you are writing a letter to the head of a school, to lodge a complaint.
-If you write an angry, threatening or a demanding letter in a foul mood, what sort of impression will that leave on the school authorities?
+For example, if you are writing a letter to the head of a school, to lodge a complaint.
+If you write an angry, threatening, or demanding letter in a foul mood, what sort of impression will that leave on the school authorities?
 In this situation writing a letter will give you a chance to tell your side of the story.
 Do want the authorities to read the letter and take you as an aggressive and angry person or do you want them to see you as a rational and considerate person?
 Therefore you need to keep in mind what sort of impression you want to give while writing a letter.

 The opening format of writing letters is very simple.
 It is on the left side of the page.

 1. Answer the question of WHY and WHAT before beginning your letter.

 2. The first letter is always a draft.